kerberos-io/documentation/content/factory/getting-started/index.md

 {{< figure src="kerberos-factory-kerberos-hub.gif" alt="By linking the Kerberos Agent to Kerberos Hub, your recordings and livestreams will become available online." caption="By linking your Enterprise agent to Kerberos Hub, your recordings and livestreams will become available online." class="stretch">}}

+- Proxy URI: this is a proxy service which moves the recording in the Kerberos Hub SAAS version.
+By default `http://proxy.kerberos.io`.

 - Region: this is the region where your recordings will be stored.
 Only `eu-west-1` for now (will change, on the roadmap).

 - Bucket: the name of the Kerberos Hub bucket.
 Only `kerberosaccept` for now (will change, on the roadmap).

 - Directory: this is your personal directory, and matches your Kerberos Hub username.

+In the Kerberos Hub section (next to persistence) provide following information

+- API url: the url of the Kerberos Hub endpoint.
+By default `https://api.cloud.kerberos.io` for our Kerberos Hub SAAS version.

 - Public Key: this should match the public key of your Kerberos Hub subscription.

-- Secret Access Key: this should match the private key of your Kerberos Hub subscription.
+- Private Key: this should match the private key of your Kerberos Hub subscription.